elcasu/deel-interview-exercise/questions.md

 ## 9 - List the steps needed to migrate a class to function component

-- change the class expresion to a function
+- Change the class expresion to a function
 - All the class methods, must be converted to functions
 - Get rid of `this` references, since all the methods/attributes will be within the function scope
 - The state initialized in the constructor, must be initialized with the `useState` hook